The most comprehensive set of technologies for targeted quantitative and untargeted metabolomics.

 Specialized metabolite assays are also available, using fluorescence-based or UV-based HPLC assays.
 Specialized metabolite assays include polyphenols, phytochemicals, nucleotides/ nucleosides, vitamins, thiols, bile acids, exotic lipids and extracts.

 TMIC houses 6 HPLC/UPLC systems that are dedicated to these analyses:

-Agilent HPLC system with fluorescence detector
+-Dionex Ultimate 3000 Dual HPLC system with UV detector